The Happy Cat Site

 However, the shortage of cone cells means that cats’ color vision is not as bright or detailed as ours.

-It seems that cats are better able to distinguish colors at the blue end of the spectrum, such as blues, purples, and violets.
+It seems that cats are better able to distinguish colors at the blue end of the spectrum, such as blues, purples and violets.

-They are less likely to be able to distinguish between reds, yellows, and greens at the other end of the spectrum.
+They are less likely to be able to distinguish between reds, yellows and greens at the other end of the spectrum.

 This isn’t uncommon in other animals, and serves all kinds of purposes for survival and communication.

 These adaptations allowed their ancestors to hunt nocturnal prey at dawn and dusk.
-However, to achieve these advantages in low light, the trade-off was a reduction in color vision.

 What about your cats?
 Do they prefer to hunt after dark and put their remarkable eyesight to good use?

-Or, can they distinguish between different colors?
+Or have you noticed them being able to distinguish between different colors?
 If so, we’d love to hear about it in the comments section below!

 “Today’s article is by Sarah Holloway.
 Sarah holds a bachelors degree in Zoology and has a special interest in animal behavior and communication”